UIUC-iSchool-DataViz/spring2019online/week10/lecture10.md

 notes:
 shortcut ideas ... subsampling, delete unused fields, use a simpler tool, manually select outliers by hand instead of doing it procedurally

+forget labels that others have to figure out

+don't worry about color schemee

 ---

 ## Viz for Experts